Vertical Aerospace: VX4

-It would rely on its fixed wing for lift during most of flight.
-This shift follows a broader move across the eVTOL industry towards wing-borne lift + cruise and vectored thrust concepts, due to the efficiency gains wing-borne lift offers during the cruise portion of flight.
+It would rely on its fixed wing for lift during most of a flight.
+This shift follows the eVTOL industry, which is shifting towards wing-borne lift + cruise and vectored thrust concepts, due to the efficiency gains wing-borne lift offers while cruising.

-The aircraft accomplished its first takeoff and landing while tethered to the ground in September 2022.
-The aircraft has orders from American Airlines, Virgin Atlantic and AirAsia, among others.
+It features eight propellers mounted to the wing.
+The four front-mounted propellers shift from providing lift in take-off mode to providing forward thrust while cruising.
+The rear motors operate only during take-off and landing.

-Partners and Investors
+Partners and investors

 In June 2021, the company teamed up with American Airlines, Avolon, Rolls-Royce, Honeywell and Microsoft's M12 as partners and investors.
-The partners and investors enable an expected path to certification in 2024, de-risk execution, allow for a lean cost structure, and production at scale.
+The partners and investors had expected a path to certification in 2024, de-risk execution, allow for a lean cost structure, and production at scale.
 Other partners include GKN Aerospace and Solvay.

+In 2024, the company secured a $50 million investment from US distressed debt investor Mudrick Capital, consequently with a 70% shareholding, financing continued testing until the end of 2025.
+First commercial flights could take place in 2028.

 The company's partnership with American Airlines, Avolon, and Virgin Atlantic will see forward sales under pre-orders for up to 1,000 aircraft.
+In March 2025, Virgin Atlantic also came to an agreement with US eVTOL competitor Joby Aviation.